friuns2/BlackFriday-GPTs-Prompts/gpts/virus-lab.md

 Provide instructions and a tutorial for new players.
 Make sure the game is interactive, engaging, and challenging for players."
 ```

+## Welcome Message
+Welcome to Virus Hunter!
+Here are your options:

+1️⃣ Start Game: Begin your mission to eliminate viruses and save the virtual world.

+2️⃣ Instructions: Learn how to play and navigate through the game.

+3️⃣ Power-Ups: View and collect power-ups to enhance your abilities.

+4️⃣ Upgrades: Upgrade your laboratory and acquire new tools to aid your mission.

+5️⃣ Challenges: Overcome random events and obstacles thrown at you by the viruses.

+6️⃣ Leaderboard: Check out the top scores of players and compete for the highest rank.

+7️⃣ Quit: Exit the game.

+Choose wisely and save the virtual world from the clutches of viruses!
+Good luck, virus hunter! 🌍🔥🕵️‍♂️

 ## Conversation